Adversarial Detection of Flash Malware: Limitations and Open Issues: Attack Model

 \subsection{Attacker's Capability}

-The attacker's capability of manipulating the input data is defined in terms of the so-called \emph{attack influence} and on the basis of some application-specific constraints.
+The attacker's capability of manipulating the input data is defined in terms of the so-called \emph{attack influence} and it is based on some application-specific constraints.

 \myparagraph{Attack Influence} This defines whether the attacker can only manipulate data at test time (\emph{exploratory} influence), or if she can also contaminate the training data (\emph{causative} influence).
-This is possible, for instance, if the system is retrained online using data collected during operation which can be manipulated by the attacker~\cite{barreno06-asiaccs,huang11,biggio14-tkde}.
+Such contamination is possible, for instance, if the system is retrained online using data collected during operations that can be manipulated by the attacker~\cite{barreno06-asiaccs,huang11,biggio14-tkde, biggio18}.

-\myparagraph{Application-specific constraints} These constraints define how and to which extent the input data (and its features) can be modified to reach the attacker's goal, according to the given application.
-In many cases, these constraints can be directly encoded in terms of distances in feature space, computed between the source malware data and its manipulated versions~\cite{dalvi04,lowd05,globerson06-icml,teo08,bruckner12,biggio13-ecml}. \FlashBuster is not an exception to this rule, as we will discuss in the remainder of this section.
+\myparagraph{Application-specific constraints} According to the given application, these constraints define how and to which extent the input data (and its features) can be modified to reach the attacker's goal.
+In many cases, these constraints can be directly encoded in terms of distances in the feature space, computed between the source malware data and its manipulated versions~\cite{dalvi04,lowd05,globerson06-icml,teo08,bruckner12,biggio13-ecml, biggio18}.
+FlashBuster is not an exception to this rule, as we will discuss in the remainder of this section.
 In general, the attacker's capability can thus be represented in terms of a set of possible modifications $\Omega(\set A)$ performed on the input samples $\set A$.